 A Circuit Minimizing Multicore Shared Memory Latency

-A massively multicore system on chip (SOC) can be built that executes current code without modification and with good utilization of the cores if the real-estate normally assigned to cache memories and maintaining cache coherence can be used for phased banks of shared memory -- but only if mutual exclusion circuitry that resolves bank contention between cores does not explode faster, in either real estate or latency than the number of cores times the number of banks of shared memory.
+A massively multicore system on chip (SOC) can be built that executes current code without modification and with good utilization of the cores if the real-estate normally assigned to cache memories and maintaining cache coherence can be used for interleaved banks of shared memory -- but only if mutual exclusion circuitry that resolves bank contention between cores does not impose too much latency or real estate overhead.

 If you're still with me, you're the audience I want for the following disclosure of my invention of such a mutex circuit.

 1) Its real estate requirements are proportional to C*B where C is the number of cores and B s the number of banks.
 In other words, a standard cell crossbar switch containing both shared memory elements and the mutex circuit is all that is needed in addition to the standard cell for the core -- regardless of the value of B and C. Each core directly sees B crossbar standard cells that are aligned in a row seen directly by no other cores.
 Each bank consists of C crossbar standard cells that are aligned in a column.

 2) The latency introduced by mutual exclusion is log(C) where the base of the log is a large number -- much larger than 2.

 Let's say you have 4 voltage sources, set to V1, V2, V3, and V4 with respect to ground feeding the anodes of respective diodes D1, D2, D3 and D4.
 What is the voltage across each of the diodes?

 Consider this circuit.

 In this circuit, each voltage source is producing a sine wave of different frequency.
 Its transient analysis looks like: